-Many of our managers and franchisors contract with third-party internet travel intermediaries, including, but not limited to expedia.com, priceline.com, hotels.com, orbitz.com, and travelocity.com.
+Many of our managers and franchisors contract with third-party internet travel intermediaries, including, but not limited to Expedia.com and Priceline.com.
 These internet intermediaries are generally paid commissions and transaction fees by our managers and franchisors for sales of our rooms through such agencies.
 These intermediaries initially focused on leisure travel, but have grown to focus on corporate travel and group meetings as well.
-If such growth continues, it could divert group business away from our hotels.
-If bookings increase, these internet intermediaries may be able to negotiate higher commissions, reduced room rates or other contract concessions from us, our managers or our franchisers.
+If bookings through these intermediaries increase, these internet intermediaries may be able to negotiate higher commissions, reduced room rates or other contract concessions from us, our managers or our franchisers.
 In addition, internet intermediaries use extensive marketing, which could result in hotel consumers developing brand loyalties to the offered brands and such internet intermediary instead of our management or franchise brands.
 Further, internet intermediaries emphasize pricing and quality indicators, such as a star rating system, at the expense of brand identification.
+In response to these intermediaries, the brand operators and franchisors recently launched initiatives to offer discounted rates for booking on their sites, which could put downward pressure on rates and revenue.

 In addition to competing with traditional hotels and lodging facilities, we compete with alternative lodging, including third-party providers of short-term rental properties and serviced apartments, such as Airbnb.
 We compete based on a number of factors, including room rates, quality of accommodations, service levels, convenience of location, reputation, reservation systems, brand recognition and supply and availability of alternative lodging.
+Increasing use of these alternative lodging facilities could materially adversely affect the occupancy at our hotels and could put downward pressure on average rates and revenues.

-The rise of social media reviews, including, but not limited to, Twitter and tripadvisor.com, could impact our occupancy levels and operating results as people might be more inclined to write about dissatisfaction than satisfaction with a hotel stay.
+The rise of social media review platforms, including, but not limited to Tripadvisor.com, could impact our occupancy levels and operating results as people might be more inclined to write about dissatisfaction than satisfaction with a hotel stay.